 A taste of sunlight!
-Everybody loves this creamy dessert, without even knowing about its cancer prevention qualities, because of the invigorating lemon flavor, revitalizing honey, and crispy nut crust.
-As you may know, I study the work of German physician, Dr. Johana Budwig, a 7x Nobel Prize nominee for her research and 95% success rate healing cancer with Omega-3 essential fatty acids.
+Everybody loves this creamy dessert because of the invigorating lemon flavor, revitalizing honey, and crispy nut crust.
+However, this amazing cheesecake ALSO has powerful cancer prevention qualities, As you may know, I study the work of German physician, Dr. Johana Budwig, a 7x Nobel Prize nominee for her research and 95% success rate healing cancer with Omega-3 essential fatty acids.
 Dr. Budwig was a brilliant biochemist and physician who discovered the roots of cancer, much to the chagrin of the food industry.

 She formulated high-protein recipes that heal it using blended yogurt and flax oil.
 In this cheesecake, the refreshing lemon, cardamom, and honey flavors completely cover the mild flax.
 Dr. Budwig’s book “The Oil Protein Diet Cookbook” explains how to blend yogurt with flax oil in a 2:1 ratio until they’re completely emulsified together.
 And THAT’s the secret to its delicious healing qualities.
 Dr. Budwig discovered that extracted vegetable oils are a large contributor to chronic diseases such as cancer and heart disease.